"INTENSE and THRILLING!"

 DATE NIGHT & UNTIL YOU'RE MINE

 My parents divorced when I was young, with my mother's side of the family filled with creatives - so Monday to Friday my life was all starving, angst-ridden bohemian artists, a tiny, tumble-down cottage with every surface covered with tubes of paint and canvases, no heating and often not much money for food.
 The weekends were different, however, when I'd spend time with my dad, a successful businessman.
-Living the high-life in his grand house complete with butler, and flying off to Europe in his private plane or taking holidays on his Caribbean yacht was quite a contrast for a kid to deal with.
+Living the 'high-life' for two days a week was quite a contrast for a kid to deal with.
 It probably explains a lot.

 I bashed out horror stories and scared myself witless, wrote Poldark-esque tales inspired by many Cornish holidays with my mum - all of us squashed into a tiny caravan (yes the paints and canvases came too, as well as the cat), and I typed endless romances plus reams of science fiction and fantasy.
 I then moved onto Secret Seven-type stories - my first foray into crime, perhaps.

 As a kid, people ask what you want to be when you grow up.
 'I want to be an author' wasn't taken very seriously in the early eighties, and I was uninspired by the leaflets in my school's career office.
 It certainly wasn’t the easy clear-cut path to publication I'd imagined and took me another couple of decades to see even a glimmer of my work published.
 But along the way I had many experiences, met a host of intriguing people, lived in several continents, and raised my three children.